laravel/docs/mail.md

 #### SES Driver

-To use the Amazon SES driver, install the Amazon AWS SDK for PHP.
+To use the Amazon SES driver you must first install the Amazon AWS SDK for PHP.
 You may install this library by adding the following line to your `composer.json` file's `require` section:

     "aws/aws-sdk-php": "~3.0"